gemserk/animation4j/README.md

 Features
 ------------

-* Animation an transitions of any object you want.
+* Animation and transitions of any object you want.
 * API based on CSS3 definitions for animations and transitions.
 * Optional event listeners for animation and transition state changes.
-* Low dependence to animation4j classes by providing black box interaction (optional).
+* Low dependency to animation4j classes by providing black box interaction (optional).

 Introduction
 ------------